-If you are pregnant, you recently delivered a baby or you are breast-feeding, you're probably concerned about the impact of coronavirus disease 2019 (COVID-19) on you and your baby.
+If you are pregnant, you were pregnant in the last 42 days (recently pregnant) or you are breastfeeding, you're probably concerned about the impact of coronavirus disease 2019 (COVID-19) on you and your baby.
+You might also have questions about the safety of the COVID-19 vaccines.
 Here's what you need to know.

 Risks during pregnancy

-In addition, pregnant women who are Black or Hispanic appear to be disproportionately affected by infection with the COVID-19 virus.
-Pregnant women who have underlying medical conditions, such as diabetes, also might be at even higher risk of severe illness due to COVID-19.
+Pregnant women who are Black or Hispanic are more likely to be affected by infection with the COVID-19 virus.
+Pregnant women who have other medical conditions, such as diabetes, also might be at even higher risk of severe illness due to COVID-19.

 Contact your health care provider right away if you have COVID-19 symptoms or if you've been exposed to someone with COVID-19.
 It's recommended that you get tested for the COVID-19 virus.
-Call your health care provider ahead of time to tell him or her about your symptoms and possible exposure before going to your appointment.
+Before going to your appointment, call ahead of time to tell your health care provider about your symptoms and possible exposure.

 Impact on prenatal care

-Community efforts to control the spread of the COVID-19 virus might affect your access to routine prenatal care.
 Talk to your health care provider about precautions that will be taken to protect you during appointments or whether virtual prenatal care is an option for you.
-Ask if there are any tools that might be helpful to have at home, such as a blood pressure monitor.
+Ask if there are any tools that might be helpful to have at home, such as a blood pressure monitor or a device to monitor your oxygen levels (pulse oximeter).
 To make the most of any virtual visits, prepare a list of questions ahead of time and take detailed notes.
-Also, consider researching your options for online childbirth classes.
+Online childbirth classes also may be an option.

 If you have certain high-risk conditions during pregnancy, virtual visits might not be an option.
 Ask your health care provider about how your care might be affected.